amhiggin/DistributedFileSystem/README.md

     This script launches a client application, which will connect to the directory and locking servers if they are available.
 Since the client requires user input, each client should be launched individually in a separate session.

+## Dependencies
+* Python 2.7.9
+* flask
+* flask-restful
+* requests
+* werkzeug

+## Additional Notes
+* Originally, I had implemented the fileserver communications with the client application using sockets.
+I was also starting to work on a locking server.
+However I realised after some time that the Restful approach was a lot simpler, abstracting away the low-level implementation details and allowing me to get on with the feature implementation.
+* The commit at which I scrapped working with sockets can be found [here](https://github.com/amhiggin/DistributedFileSystem/commit/104ee0e5f1b3785d61622c3673e9c9773e2a6969).

 # Documentation